usegalaxy-eu/website/index-ecology.md

 - **Statistical Tools**
 A comprehensive set of statistical methods for data preprocessing, hypothesis testing, classification, multivariate analysis, and model-based techniques like regression and machine learning.

-- **Ecological Tools**
+- **Biodiversity data oriented Tools**
-Galaxy Ecology provides specialized tools for ecological data, including species occurrence data retrieval, phenology analysis, acoustic monitoring, and GIS data handling.
+Galaxy Ecology provides specialized tools for biodiversity data, including species occurrence data retrieval, phenology analysis, acoustic monitoring, and GIS data handling.

 Explore the full range of tools by using the Tools Panel on the left side of the interface.
 There, you’ll find an organized list of categories to help you find exactly what you need for your ecological research.